chmlee/ream-doc/content/overview/why-ream.md

 ## Reference and filters*

 To reduce repetition, REAM implements a reference system to reuse existing data and filters for basic data manipulation.
-Instead of manually manipulating variables with similar pattern:
+Instead of manually editing variables with similar pattern:

 ```ream
 # Country